Key takeaways:

 When it comes to HVAC work, precision is everything—and that’s where calculation apps come in.

-These handy tools take the guesswork out of tricky measurements, helping you with refrigerant calculations, airflow requirements, and more with just a few taps.
+These handy HVAC tools take the guesswork out of tricky measurements, helping you with refrigerant calculations, airflow requirements, and more with just a few taps.

 1. Ref Tools